How Much Does Zettle Cost UK Businesses?

 But there’s more to it than just in-person card fees, so let’s compare a few providers with Zettle to illustrate how its pricing sits in the market.

-Revolut vs Zettle Pricing
+Revolut vs Zettle pricing

-As we discuss in our merchant account comparison, Revolut offers the cheapest transaction fees, from 1% + 20p for online transactions and 0.8% + 2p for in-person transactions.
+As we discussed in our merchant account comparison, Revolut offers the cheapest transaction fees, from 1% + 20p for online transactions and 0.8% + 2p for in-person transactions.
 However, its hardware is slightly more expensive than Zettle’s, costing from £49.

 Revolut’s transaction fees are technically cheaper, but, depending on the size of the transaction, Zettle’s could take less of a cut if you have many small transactions.
 We’ve worked out that, for any transactions below £2.11, you’ll be better off with Zettle.

-Tyl vs Zettle Pricing
+SumUp vs Zettle Pricing

 Compare merchant accounts costs for free